-I did already many border crossings but this one was by far the worst one.
-Border crossing from Costa Rica to Panama.
-Long waiting time, flight ticket to country of residence, 500 USD in cash or a proof that you have enough money on your bank account as well as a $7 tax document required.
+I already did many border crossings, but this one was by far the worst one—border crossing from Costa Rica to Panama.
+Long waiting time, flight ticket to country of residence, 500 USD in cash, or proof that you have enough money in your bank account as well as a $7 tax document required.

-The bus is quite comfortable and I manage to fall asleep very quickly.
-In no time we arrive the border, more precisely at 4.30am.
+The bus is quite comfortable, and I manage to fall asleep very quickly.
+In no time, we arrive at the border, more precisely at 4.30 am.

 It should …. until we find out that the office does not open before 6 am.
 The bus driver did not say anything and left meanwhile to the Panama border.

 We have to wait outside in the dark.
-At least it is warm, but here is really nothing to do.
+At least it is warm, but there is really nothing to do.

-After 30 minutes it is my turn.
-I forward my passport and the border official asks for a flightticket to my county of residence as well as 500 USD in cash.
+After 30 minutes, it is my turn.
+I forward my passport, and the border official asks for a flight ticket to my county of residence and 500 USD in cash.

-Additionally tourists have to pay $7 exit tax in advance at a Bancredito office.
-You have to show a proof at the immigration office!
+Additionally, tourists have to pay $7 exit tax in advance at a Bancredito office.
+You have to show proof at the immigration office!

-Finally everyone of the bus got his stamp.
+Finally, everyone on the bus got his stamp.
 So we are ready to go!? … I wish.
-We have to go with all our luggage in a small room where the border officials check all bags one by one.
+We have to go with all our luggage to a small room where the border officials check all bags one by one.

-After a few kilometers the bus stops in front of a Mc Donalds.
+After a few kilometers, the bus stops in front of Mc Donalds.
 Free Big Mac for everyone as compensation for this nightmare.

 It is 4.30 pm when we arrive in Panama City.
 The whole trip took in the end 17.5 hours!